GuideMedically reviewed Apr 2026

 For children: be extra cautious — one blistering sunburn in childhood doubles lifetime melanoma risk.
 At UV 3+ apply SPF 30+ to any exposed skin and make hats non-negotiable.

 Concerned about sun damage to a mole?
 Check it with our free ABCDE tool.
+Or work out exact protection time with the Sunscreen Calculator.

 Start free ABCDE check